Applicants need to achieve 5 GCSE passes at grades A-C/7-4 which must include English Language, Mathematics

 fully proficient in English language.

-language, you must have one of the following qualifications:
+first language qualification, you must have one of the following

 - International English Language Testing